Generate a project-specific RDF Schema

 • downloadable in RDF (yes/no): indicate whether the coding system is downloadable in RDF from any location on the web (typically from the original provider)

 • provided by: the name of the project (should be the same as the prefix written in 1.
-Add project’s metadata) to indicate that this coding system is provided/used in the project (i.e. the coding system is not provided/used in the SPHN Dataset and is specifically needed for the project’s semantics)
+Add project’s metadata) to indicate that this coding system is provided/used in the project (i.e. the coding system is not provided/used in the SPHN Dataset and is specifically needed for the project)

 • prefix: prefix of the coding system, typically corresponds to the ‘short name’ from the ‘short name’ column